 One of the co-conspirators shot at Rasputin from inside the house.
 One bullet sliced through Rasputin’s kidney and embedded itself in his spine.
 He hit the ground.
 This time, the conspirators carried the body back inside.
 (More salacious version: They beat the shit out of the body with clubs.)
 At some point, the body moved as if Rasputin were still alive, and someone shot him in the head.

 This time, they wrapped the body in some cloth and drove to the frozen Neva River.
-They dumped it out of the car window, into a gap in the chunked-up ice below.
+They dumped it into a gap in the chunked-up ice below.
 They expected it to sink.
 It didn’t.
 The voluminous coat Rasputin wore kept his body afloat, and the corpse got stuck on a chunk of ice and floated down the river.

 On Monday morning, the police discovered the body – 140 meters downriver from where it had been dumped.
 An autopsy showed the third bullet, the one to the head, was what killed him.
 Here’s a police photo of the body being pulled away from the river – it doesn’t show much, so if you’re faint of heart, you can still take a peek.

 Felix was exiled to a remote family estate for his part in the murder.
 Irina went with him.
-Exile meant they were out of St. Petersburg when the revolution happened in 1917, and was a big part of the reason why they were never imprisoned or put under house arrest.
+Exile meant they were out of St. Petersburg (then called Petrograd) when the revolution happened in 1917.

 During and After the Revolution

-In the period between Nicholas II’s abdication and the Bolshevik takeover, Felix and Irina were able to get some of their jewelry and art out of the country.
+In the period between Nicholas II’s abdication and the Bolshevik takeover, Felix and Irina were able to get some of their jewelry and art out of their palace.
 This included two Rembrandts, now in the National Gallery in Washington, DC.
 Then they went down to the Crimea, a convenient port from which to get the hell out of Dodge.
 In 1918, retreating German troops offered to take them with, but Felix, Irina, and their collected families told the Germans to go fuck themselves.
+Russia and Germany were still at war, remember.
 Instead, they hitched a ride on a British warship that had come to pick up Irina’s grandmother.

 They settled in Paris, selling off art and jewels as needed to pay for their lifestyle.
-The two Rembrandts went in 1921 for about half a million dollars.
 In 1934, they won a shitload of money in a lawsuit against MGM for a movie called Rasputin and the Empress, which depicted Rasputin seducing the tsar’s nice.
 Since the tsar only had one niece, it wasn’t hard to tell they meant Irina, even though the character’s name was “Natasha.”
 Movie trivia buffs, take note: This is the only film in which all three Barrymore siblings appear together.
 I don’t know about you, but I’m way more interested in Alan Rickman’s turn as Rasputin in Rasputin: Dark Servant of Destiny.

 The money from the suit didn’t take them as far as they hoped, however.
-The later part of their lives were spent in greatly diminished circumstances, as they’d say on Downton Abbey.
-When Felix died in 1967, they lived in a small apartment over a stable.
+The latter part of their lives were spent in greatly diminished circumstances, as they’d say on Downton Abbey.
+Felix died in 1967.
 Irina died three years later in 1970.

 Something Extra Creepy, Just Because